Time to Forget

 A place that holds all the time it needs

-To forget him, everything, time itself
+To forget him, his world, time itself